HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   nucleotide
     :   a letter fron the DNA code, either A, C, G, or T ([_see Standards_](/bg-material/standards/))

+*   polyA addition site
+    :   the 3' end of a precursor messenger RNA (pre-mRNA) transcript that is cleaved and to which subsequently a tail of A nucleotides is added (the polyA-tail)

+*   polyA signal
+    :   a sequence in the 3' UTR of a transcript signalling the downstream cleavage and addition of a polyA tail

 <a name="polymorphism"></a>
 *   polymorphism
     :   **HGVS**: confusing term, do not use, use **variant** ([_see Basics_](/bg-material/basics/))